About This Journal

 There are no article submission charges nor article processing charges (APC) to publish.
 Authors will receive monthly emails providing the count of downloads of their articles.
 Articles are double blind peer reviewed.
 The full text is freely available immediately; there is no embargo period.

+Open Access Statement: This is an open access journal which means that all content is freely available without charge to the user or their institution.
 The journal allows readers to read, download, print, search, or link to the full texts of its articles, without asking prior permission from the publisher or the author.
 Any other use, including distributing non-commercially, must be approved by the author.

 Prior to v.33, the current year of the journal was available to subscribers, with older content being open access.
 Institutional subscriptions were for the calendar year.
 Institutions that cancelled their subscriptions would retain access to all restricted issues until the issues covered by the subscription become open access.
 We do not provide usage statistics by institution.